Introduction

 light counting folds which do not "break"

 the paper.
-Also French-printed
+Also

-banknote that has less than perfect
+paper.
+A banknote that has less than perfect corners is

-corners is considered nearly uncirculated.
-Many
+considered nearly uncirculated.
+Many collectors and

-collectors and dealers refer to such notes as
+dealers refer to such notes as AU-UNC.

 ABOUT